iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 Using the server
 ================

-The server accepts specific URLs (See :ref:`wrpme_httpd-url-reference`) and will service data depending on the URL and its parameters.
+The server accepts specific URLs (See :ref:`qdb_httpd-url-reference`) and will service data depending on the URL and its parameters.

 If the URL does not exists, the server will return a page not found (404) error.

-.. _wrpme_httpd-parameters-reference:
+.. _qdb_httpd-parameters-reference:

 Parameters reference
 ====================

 Parameters can be supplied in any order and are prefixed with ``--``.
 The arguments format is parameter dependent.

-.. program:: wrpme_httpd
+.. program:: qdb_httpd

 .. option:: -h, --help